-Purchasing real estate is likely to be the biggest and most complex financial transaction you will make in your life.
+Hudson Valley is one of the most competitive real estate markets in the country and buying a home here could be the biggest and most complex financial transaction you will make in your life.
 As Your Realtors® and trusted real estate professionals we will be your strong advocates who will help you to navigate the process and provide emotional support that you need throughout the journey of finding and acquiring a home.
 We are not just experts in the local Hudson Valley real estate market, but also experienced real estate investors with a strategic approach and technological advantage, and we are ready to guide you through all the practical details and potential obstacles that may occur during the purchase process.

 REALTOR®, Principal Broker, Alexander Maxwell Realty

 New York State Licensed Real Estate Broker and Chief Executive Officer at the Duncan Avenue Group, Dino is an Expert in Business and Economics and has a vast experience in real estate, high-end fashion, and retail industries.
 Dino believes that Hudson Valley has a unique role in the Global Economy and the Modern Rustic Hudson Valley Style represents it